 I feel honoured and grateful for the opportunity to be with women and their families throughout their pregnancy, birth and postpartum periods.
 I look forward to working with you!

-My name is Maggie Pang and I am the New Registrant at Midwife Alliance.
+My name is Maggie Pang.
 I immigrated to Canada when I was 8 years old and have grown up in Mississauga ever since.
 My mother was a labor and delivery nurse back in China and so I was exposed to pregnancy and childbirth from a young age due to accompanying my mother to work often.
 I’ve always known that I would like to one day work as someone who could be a part of women’s wonderful journey to parenthood.
 I realized from a small age the difficulties in accessing any form of health care for new immigrants when you are not proficient in Canada, especially when my mother became pregnant with my little sister.
 After these experiences and having worked with many clients who’s English was not their first language and seeing their struggles, I have gained a passion for working with these populations in hopes that I can become their advocates and improve their experience navigating the health care system.
 I also hold strong passions in supporting those within the LGBTQ+ community and hope that I can not only create a safe, all inclusive space for these clients but also allow them an environment where they can thrive as their true selves during this very personal time of their lives.

 Hi, my name is Sridevi Veluganti Nagasai and I am a graduate of the International Midwifery Pre-Registration Program (IMPP) at Ryerson University.
 I couldn’t be happier than joining this midwifery practice which was my clinical clerkship placement as well.
 I thank the team for this